 The Legal Clinic also has a Mobile Team that conducts rotating intake sessions at the large low-barrier shelters, day programs, service events and other places where there may be potential clients who would have difficulty reaching our regularly scheduled sites.
 Mobile Team sessions usually occur about once a month and the time will depend on the event or site.
 We maintain a list of volunteers who have expressed an interest in participating in Mobile Team sessions and when one is scheduled, an email goes out to the list to see which Team members are interested in participating.
-Staff Attorney Scott McNeilly attends all Mobile Team sessions, the Team usually interviews clients together or in teams of two and any required follow-up work for clients met at the session is divvyed up among the Team members.
+One of the Clinic's case sounseling attorneys will attend all Mobile Team sessions, the Team usually interviews clients together or in teams of two and any required follow-up work for clients met at the session is divvyed up among the Team members.